 You can also use a dialog to enter MicroChords.
 Right-click on the Chords Window and select MicroChord Settings (up to 4 chords per beat) from the menu.
+You can also press the F10 function key.
 This will open the Set MicroChords dialog.
 It has additional settings including the option to exclude some tracks from playing the MicroChords.